 - More than 7,500 IT organizations trust BMC ITSM solutions.
 See why and learn more about BMC Helix ›

 The role is also responsible to manage external coordination with the organization and the Product Owner to ensure effective implementation of Scrum framework.
-The responsibilities may include implementing changes, coordinating between stakeholders to find the necessary resources and helping Product Owners optimize the backlog planning for optimum performance.
+The responsibilities may include:

 The role of a Scrum Master is focused on attributes such as transparency across the Scrum Team, self-organization, commitment, respect and most importantly, following an empirical process to identify the best approach for product development.

-Team Members or the Development Team comprises of individuals with responsibilities including but not limited to product development.
+The team members within the Development Team are comprised of individuals with responsibilities including but not limited to product development.
 The team takes cross-functional responsibilities necessary to transform an idea or a requirement into a tangible product for the end-users.
 The required skills including product designer, writer, programmer, tester and UX specialists may constitute the Development Team.
 Not every member may be an engineer, but may be a part of the team if their skills are required for the project to proceed at the required pace.